radiantlegends/backups/profile-card-component/README.md

 ### Continued development

-I am not entirely pleased with my solution for the profile picture and medium sized screens.
+I am not entirely pleased with my solution for the profile picture and medium/XL sized screens.

 ### Useful resources